Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 \subsubsection{$\Rcal$ Principal}

-We will start by assuming that the top cluster $\Rcal$ is principal, and that it has a Galois invariant proper child $\s$.
-We will calculate the tails of $\Gamma_{\Rcal,K}^{\pm}$ and, in the case where $\s$ principal $\Gamma_{\s,K}^{\pm}$.
+We start by assuming that the top cluster $\Rcal$ is principal, and that it has a Galois invariant proper child $\s$.
+We will calculate the tails of $\Gamma_{\Rcal,K}^{\pm}$ and, if $\s$ is principal, $\Gamma_{\s,K}^{\pm}$.
 We will also calculate the linking chain(s) (or the chain arising from $\s$ if $\s$ is a twin) between them.
 This will be done by comparing the linking chain(s) to those in the special fibre of the minimal SNC model of another hyperelliptic curve over $K$, which we will call $\Cnew$.
 We will write $\Cnew:y^2=f^{\textrm{new}}(x)$, and denote the set of roots of $f^{\textrm{new}}$ over $\overline{K}$ by $\Rcalnew$.
 The curve $\Cnew/K$ is chosen so that $\Sigma_{\Cnew/K}$ has a unique proper cluster $\snew\neq\Rcalnew$, enabling us to apply the results of Section \ref{sec::upc}.
 We will then use induction to deduce the components of the model arising from the subclusters of $\s$.
-Finally, we will remove the assumption that $\s$ is Galois invariant to complete the proof when $\Rcal$ is principal.
-Let us start with lemmas describing the tails of $\Gamma_{\Rcal,K}$ and $\Gamma_{\s,K}$.
+Finally, we will remove the assumption that $\s$ is Galois invariant.

 \begin{lemma} Let $\Rcal$ be principal and suppose that $e_{\Rcal} > 1$.
 The tails of the central component(s) associated to $\Rcal$ are as described in Theorem \ref{thm::chaindescription}. \end{lemma} \begin{proof} First suppose that $\Rcal$ is not \"ubereven.
 Let $\Y$ be the semistable model of $C/L$ and consider $\Gamma_{\Rcal,L}\subseteq \Y$.
 The stabiliser of $\Rcal$ has order $e_{\Rcal}$.
 Under the quotient map, a Galois orbit $T$ of points of $\Gamma_{\Rcal,L}$ gives rise to a singularity on $\Gamma_{\Rcal,K}$ lying on precisely one component of $\X_K$ if and only if $|T|<e_{\Rcal}$ and the points of $T$ lie on $\Gamma_{\Rcal,L}$ and no other components of $\Y_k$.